 Kennedy Krieger's Nursing Department offers undergraduate and graduate training opportunities that involve nursing students working one-on-one with either a baccalaureate degree-prepared or a master’s degree-prepared registered nurse preceptor.
 Clinical settings include, but are not limited to:

 - Pediatric inpatient feeding disorders programs

-- Pediatric outpatient programs
+- Pediatric and adult outpatient programs

 - School-based programs

 The Nursing Department offers nurses clinical practicums in both inpatient and outpatient settings.
 Clinical activities include, but are not limited to, providing nursing care to pediatric patients who require rehabilitation for spinal cord injuries, brain and neurological disorders, severe feeding difficulties, developmental delays, and neurobehavioral diagnoses.
 (This list is not all-inclusive.)
 All schools of nursing wishing to use Kennedy Krieger Institute for clinical activities must sign the Kennedy Krieger Institute standard affiliation agreement.